Worship at Shiloh

 Rev. Darrell R. Hamilton II (Administrative Pastor, First Baptist Church, Jamaica Plain; MDiv.
 Wake Forest Divinity School).
 “Nurturing the religious and moral life of people and communities toward greater equity, health, wholeness, justice, and liberation.”

-Sunday, April 12; May 10; June 14
+Sunday, June 14

 Topic to Be Announced